 State Board of Nursing and Eligibility to sit for RN Examination

 The State Board of Nursing may deny eligibility to sit for the Registered Nurse Licensing Examination to individuals who have been convicted of a misdemeanor or felony and persons with drug/chemical dependency.
 Admission to and graduation from the Valley College Nursing Assocaite degree program does not guarantee the applicant will be permitted to sit for the licensing examination.
 See the letter from the WV Board of Nursing for more information about criminal convictions and eligibility for licensure in West Virginia.

 In addition to gaining the practical skills required to become a Nursing professional, you’ll also receive career development guidance so you can make the most of your training and feel prepared to make the transition from student to working professional.

 Is a Rewarding Career as a Nurse Right for You?
 Get More Info…

-If you’re interested in learning more about careers in Nursing and exploring whether Valley College is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about careers in Nursing and exploring whether Valley College is right for you, on this page to receive more information.

 For immediate questions, call: